 • practicing good hygiene

-• switching birth control method, for example, using condoms without spermicide
+• switching birth control methods, for example, using condoms without spermicide

-Sometimes, a UTI spreads to the kidneys or other areas of the body, or it does not respond to antibiotics.
-Some people need to take multiple antibiotics or receive IV treatment in the hospital.
+Sometimes, a UTI spreads to the kidneys or other parts of the body or does not respond to antibiotics.
+Some people must take multiple antibiotics or receive IV treatment in the hospital.

-UTIs can affect any part of the urinary tract, including the urethra, ureters, bladder, or in more serious cases, the kidneys.
+UTIs can affect any part of the urinary tract, including the urethra, ureters, bladder, or, more seriously, kidneys.
 A bladder infection is a UTI that only affects the bladder.

 It is not always possible to distinguish what UTI a person has because the symptoms of the different types can overlap.
 However, the treatment for most UTIs is the same.
 A doctor will typically prescribe antibiotics and recommend fluids.

-The more promptly a person seeks treatment, the quicker they will generally get better.
+The more promptly a person seeks treatment, the quicker they will improve.
 Early treatment also reduces the chances of a serious infection spreading to the kidneys or other areas of the body.